(Warning: There might be images on this post that might be graphic to some readers so please be advised.)

 When it came time to prepare main dish it was going to be a new and exciting experience for me.
 It is not commonplace in an education center to witness a butchering of a live chicken!
 I was unsure how the children or I would handle the butchering process but the pedagogues made sure to let those that did not want to witness it leave the site.

-Considering the children’s feelings and emotion becomes more important that expectation to stay.
+Considering the children’s feelings and emotion became more important than expectation to stay.
 The pedagogue further incorporated learning by providing an explanation of how the butchering process would occur.
 We knew what to expect and there was no room for surprises.
 The butchering was complete.
-We de-feathered and dissected the chicken in order to continue educating ourselves and the children about chicken preparation and anatomy.
+We de-feathered and dissected the chicken in order to continue educating ourselves and the children about chicken preparation and poultry anatomy.
 Finally, the ingredients were ready and it was time to cook and eat!

 My initial “education shock” was learning about how much play influenced the development and learning of children in Denmark.
 When leaving Broparken I reconsidered my perceptions and assumptions about how children learn.
 I saw the possibilities of what can happen when educators focused more on the child.